Evaneos/vitaminjs/packages/vitaminjs-jest/README.md

 </p>

 ## How to use ?
-In your project, install the plugin as a dev dependency:
+In your project, install the package as a dev dependency:
 ```
-npm install --dev vitaminjs-plugiin-jest
+npm install --dev vitaminjs-jest
 ```
 or
 ```
-yarn add --dev vitaminjs-plugin-jest
+yarn add --dev vitaminjs-jest
 ```

 You can launch jest with